matheus-rambo/r_crypto/README.md

    - Implemented support for *Steganography*, at this moment we can hide a text or file text inside an image.
    - We can hide and reveal a message inside an image.
    - *Enhancement*: https://github.com/matheus-rambo/r_crypto/issues/24
-   - User can not choose the name of the files anymore.
+   - User can not choose the name of the files anymore when encrypt/decrypt a file.
    - *Fixed security issue when allowing user to pass his keys as command line arguments*.

  - ***Version 1.3***